 And while it’s important to ensure that remote employees understand why a goal was set, it’s equally as important to make sure they understand why they should care, specifically.
 Employees respond most positively to goals that show how their work fits into the broader effort towards a top-level goal.
 Remote employees especially benefit from seeing how their everyday efforts are integral to the success of the goal, their team, and the company.

 So what can we do?

 Keeping remote employees engaged isn’t an easy feat by any means.
 But too often, remote employees are divorced from the broader work and how that work fits into the bigger picture.
 It can be difficult, especially if you don’t get to siphon off hallway knowledge, to feel comfortable in your place within the company or to really feel like you’re working with purpose.

 So what can we do for our remote employees?
 How do we stem the rising tide of disengagement and bring remote teams to the forefront like we can do with in-office teams?
 It starts with three things:

 Don’t rely solely on communication tools to talk through high-level work.
 Make sure to communicate your goals clearly and in the appropriate places.

 Give the broader context of how the work fits together.
 Make sure your employees understand your logic for the goals that you set.

 Let your employees see what their role in the goals is.
 Teams work better when they know what their purpose is.

 At Koan, we make it easy for teams to do all of those.
-Schedule a demo with us today to see how we can help your teams be more aligned and help you hit your goals.
+Sign up for free or schedule a demo with us today to see how we can help your teams be more aligned and help you hit your goals.